zhemao/zhemao.github.com/_posts/2011-07-27-python-programming.markdown

 are bound when the function is created.
 Mutating the state of class attributes will change the attribute in all instances of a class.
 Mutating the state of a default parameter will cause that change to persist in all future calls of the function.
-This means that both of the following should be avoiding.
+This means that both of the following should be avoided.

 	{% highlight python %}
 	class A: